codingMustache/codingMustache/README.md

 ## Joke of the Day

-I accidentally took my cats meds last night.
-Don’t ask meow.
+What did the sea say to the sand?
+"We have to stop meeting like this."

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+What does the &quot;MP&quot; stand for in MP3?
- 1. United States
+ 1. Music Player
- 2. Germany
+ 2. Multi Pass
- 3. China (People&#039;s Republic of)
+ 3. Moving Picture
- 4. Taiwan
+ 4. Micro Point

 <details>
   <summary>Answer</summary>
-  Taiwan
+  Moving Picture
 </details>